-The following FAQs cover some important details to be aware of when Pagely rebuilds your VPS in order to get PHP 7.
+The following FAQs cover some important details to be aware of when Pagely rebuilds your VPS in order to get Ubuntu 16.04 LTS and PHP 7, among other goodies.
 Please note, if you've purchased your VPS after August of 2016, you're already on the latest software.
 This only pertains to older VPSs.

 Will my sites be any faster?

 Yup.
 PHP 7 has shown to boost raw performance by 30-50%!

 Yes, but very briefly.
 Once the process begins, our automation will first get your new server ready before taking anything down.